 The American-led mission to develop the world’s first atomic weapon during WW2 was code-named the Manhattan Project.

 The task began in 1942 after authorisation from U.S. President Roosevelt.
-Utilising the minds’ of some of the world’s leading scientists and military personnel, the Manhattan Project was begun as an attempt to beat the Nazis in a race against time to build a nuclear weapon.
+Utilising the minds’ of some of the world’s leading scientists and military personnel, the Manhattan Project started as an attempt to beat the Nazis in a race against time to build a nuclear weapon.
 However, with hindsight, we now know that the Nazis would not be successful in their attempts to build an atomic bomb.

 Involving over 130,000 individuals, spread across 13 locations in the United States of America and Canada, and all sworn to secrecy, this mammoth of a project had a huge risk of exposure and sabotage and therefore communication and coordination would be vital to this mission’s success.